viresh-ratnakar/exolve/README.md

 Please do not include an `id` or `fill` attributes in any shaped-cell element.

-Inside the `exolve-grid` section, as seen above, a cell cen be marked has having the shaped-cell numbered `k`, by adding the suffix, `[k]`.
+Inside the `exolve-grid` section, as seen above, a cell can be marked as having the shaped-cell numbered `k`, by adding the suffix, `[k]`.
 Normally, there would be just one shape (numbered "1"), but one can imagine more complex tilings with multiple shapes.